What Is a UX Workflow? A Practical Breakdown

 Best For: Designers and developers who want to work collaboratively while encouraging accountability.

-8. Holistic UX Workflow
+8. Holistic UX workflow

 This model encourages your team to combine elements from other methods and create a tailored design process that fits your specific needs.